-Revenue decreased \$393.9 million, or 6.3%, in 2023 compared to 2022.
-This decrease resulted from a 9.0% decrease in LTL tonnage per day, which was primarily due to decreases in LTL shipments per day and LTL weight per shipment.
-This decrease in revenue was partially offset by a 3.5% increase in our LTL revenue per hundredweight.
-Our LTL revenue per hundredweight includes the impact of lower fuel surcharges resulting from a decline in the average price of diesel fuel for the comparable periods.
-Excluding fuel surcharges, LTL revenue per hundredweight increased 8.3% in 2023 as compared to 2022.
-We believe the increase in our LTL revenue-per-hundredweight metrics was driven by the ongoing execution of our yield management strategy, which is focused on obtaining price increases necessary to offset our cost inflation and support our continued investments in capacity and technology.
+Revenue decreased \$51.3 million, or 0.9%, in 2024 compared to 2023 due to a decrease in volumes that was partially offset by an increase in LTL revenue per hundredweight.
+LTL tonnage per day decreased 3.6% primarily due to decreases in LTL shipments per day and LTL weight per shipment.
+This decrease in our volumes was partially offset by a 2.4% increase in our LTL revenue per hundredweight.
+Our LTL revenue per hundredweight includes the impact of lower fuel surcharges resulting from a decline in the average price of diesel fuel from the comparable period.
+Excluding fuel surcharges, LTL revenue per hundredweight increased 5.0% in 2024 as compared to 2023.
+We believe the increase in our LTL revenue-per-hundredweight metrics was driven by the ongoing execution of our yield management strategy.
+Our consistent, cost-based approach to pricing focuses on offsetting our cost inflation while also supporting additional investments into our business to expand capacity and enhance our technology.

-January 2024 Update
+January 2025 Update

-Revenue per day decreased 2.7% in January 2024 compared to the same month last year.
-LTL tons per day decreased 5.0%, due primarily to a 2.3% decrease in LTL shipments per day and a 2.8% decrease in LTL weight per shipment.
-LTL revenue per hundredweight increased 2.7% as compared to the same month last year.
-LTL revenue per hundredweight, excluding fuel surcharges, increased 6.7% as compared to the same month last year.
+Revenue per day decreased 4.2% in January 2025 compared to the same month last year.
+LTL tons per day decreased 7.1%, due primarily to a 5.4% decrease in LTL shipments per day and a 1.7% decrease in LTL weight per shipment.
+LTL revenue per hundredweight increased 3.1% as compared to the same month last year.
+LTL revenue per hundredweight, excluding fuel surcharges, increased 4.5% as compared to the same month last year.